saurtron/spring/doc/EngineHandlers.md

 Currently there is no clear mechanism to implement activable engine modules.

-These modules could implement useful functionality that not all games would like to implement, or where a game might later want to override it by disabling it.
+These modules could implement useful functionality not all games would like to use, or where a game might later want to override by disabling it.

 #### Performance